Homeland: Fatherland

-Fatherland is the nation of one's "fathers", "forefathers" or ancestors.
+Fatherland is the nation of one's "fathers", "forefathers", or ancestors.
 The word can also mean the country of nationality, the country in which somebody grew up, the country that somebody's ancestors lived in for generations, or the country that somebody regards as home, depending on how the individual uses it.
 It can be viewed as a nationalist concept, in so far as it is evocative of emotions related to family ties and links them to national identity and patriotism.
 It can be compared to motherland and homeland, and some languages will use more than one of these terms.
-The national anthem of the Netherlands between 1815 and 1932, "Wien Neêrlands Bloed", makes extensive use of the parallel Dutch word, as does the current Dutch national anthem, Het Wilhelmus.

 The Ancient Greek patris, fatherland, led to patrios, of our fathers and thence to the Latin patriota and Old French patriote, meaning compatriot; from these the English word patriotism is derived.
+Romans and the subjects of Rome saw Italy as the fatherland (patria or terrarum parens) of the Roman Empire, in contrast to Roman provinces.
 The related Ancient Roman word Patria led to similar forms in modern Romance languages.

-"Fatherland" was first encountered by the vast majority of citizens in countries that did not themselves use it during World War II, when it was featured in news reports associated with Nazi Germany.
+The term fatherland is used throughout Europe where a Germanic language is spoken.
+In Dutch vaderland is used in the national anthem, "Het Wilhelmus", which lyrics are written around 1570.
+It is also common to refer to the national history as vaderlandse geschiedenis.

+In German, the term Vaterland became more prominent in the 19th century.
+It appears in numerous patriotic songs and poems, such as Hoffmann's song Lied der Deutschen which became the national anthem in 1922.
 German government propaganda used its appeal to nationalism when making references to Germany and the state.
 It was used in Mein Kampf, and on a sign in a German concentration camp, also signed, Adolf Hitler.

-The term fatherland (Vaterland) is used throughout German-speaking Europe, as well as in Dutch.
-National history is usually called vaderlandse geschiedenis in Dutch.
-Another use of the Dutch word is well known from the national anthem, "Het Wilhelmus".

-In German, the word became more prominent in the 19th century.
-It appears in numerous patriotic songs and poems, such as Hoffmann's song Lied der Deutschen which became the national anthem in 1922.
 Because of the use of Vaterland in Nazi-German war propaganda, the term "Fatherland" in English has become associated with domestic British and American anti-Nazi propaganda during World War II.
-This is not the case in Germany itself, where the word remains used in the usual patriotic contexts.
+This is not the case in Germany itself, or in other Germanic speaking and Eastern European countries, where the word remains used in the usual patriotic contexts.

-Terms equating "Fatherland" in other Germanic languages:
+Terms equating "Fatherland" in Germanic languages: